AndradeSig/Wax-Engine/First_Program_Readme.md

     quad.transform.setScale(new Vector2f(0.4f, 0.4f));
 }
 ```
+`window.setLocation(Wax.CENTERED)` will set the Window's location to the center
 `window.setVsync(true)` enables vsync and locks frames per second.
 <br/>
 `quad.create(Wax.STATIC)` creates the mesh of our square with a static shape(STATIC).
 The variable that stores the value for Static is in the Wax class, and that's why we access it.